 Don’t make the mistake of assuming ChatGPT will always add the most relevant keywords to your cover letter.
 After all, it doesn’t know what ATS is or how it works!

 Always check the job description yourself or use a resume scanner to make sure your letter contains the keywords hiring managers are searching for the most.

-Despite the pitfalls discussed in this article, ChatGPT is a great tool that can help you save time and effort when writing your cover letters.
+Despite the pros and cons of using ChatGPT discussed in this article, overall it’s a great tool that can help you save time and effort when writing your cover letters.

 Remember, ChatGPT is great at creating first drafts – not polished final versions.

 You’ll still need to add your own personality, check for inaccuracies, and fill in missing information.

 If you want to be sure to avoid the common mistakes listed in this article, try using Jobscan’s cover letter generator.

 Powered by AI technology, Jobscan uses industry best practices to create cover letters that will get you more job interviews.
 It does this by….

 - Analyzing both your resume and the job description.